US STOCKS-Futures flat as Fed hopes offset Caterpillar

 narrowly beat estimates, helped by higher revenue from its human

-profit as costs rose, and lowered the top end of its full-year
+adjusted profit as costs rose, and lowered the top end of its

 business sentiment declined for a fifth consecutive month in